skyformat99/FTP_LPC11E36_LPCXpresso/README.md

 ## How to use a data flash on FatFs
 - You must have the initialization process of data flash at least once.
 - When SW1 is pressed, the data flash is initialized by FatFs.
+And reset a target.
-- And you must copy the web page to a data flash by FTP client tool.([ALFTP](http://www.altools.com/ALTools/ALFTP.aspx))
+- You must copy the web page to a data flash by FTP client tool.([ALFTP](http://www.altools.com/ALTools/ALFTP.aspx))

 ## How to clone a repo of project
 - $ git clone git@github.com:Wiznet/FTP_LPC11E36_LPCXpresso.git